• Skip to main content

 Candied Orange Slices Recipe

-Step 1: Gather your oranges and scrub them thoroughly.
+Step 1: Scrub your oranges thoroughly.

 Sliced oranges